High-quality generation of dynamic game content via small language models: A proof of concept: Proposed framework: Agentic system of SLMs

 Both approaches align with our proposed framework of specialized SLMs composed into agentic networks.
-The former requires multiple coordinated models but potentially enables more general-purpose generation.
+The former may require multiple coordinated models but potentially enables more general-purpose generation.
 The latter is automatically contextualized and more readily measurable, and thus the framework can be stress-tested by focusing on such tasks.
 In particular, by targeting scenarios where the generative task is challenging (requiring wit, synthesis, contextual awareness) but the scope remains narrow enough for aggressive fine-tuning to reliably produce quality outputs, we can investigate if the most fundamentally difficult tasks are feasible in this framework.
 If such challenging tasks can furthermore be solved by a single fine-tuned SLM, this represents the most fundamental demonstration of our framework.
 Establishing this viability also offers immediate practical value by giving designers a methodology for incorporating dynamic content: either by identifying suitable existing game loops or designing them from scratch, and then using an SLM to interpret and contextualize the related events within the game world's narrative framework.
-Anchoring generation within a loop additionally addresses a key challenge observed in prior work (e.g., Wen \emph{et al.}~\cite{Wen2025AllStoriesAreOneStory}), where narrative generation and gameplay progression were not synchronized.
-A loop-centric approach, when applicable, ensures that generated content and gameplay logic remain tightly coupled.
+Anchoring generation within a loop additionally addresses the synchronization challenge observed by Wen \emph{et al.} A loop-centric approach, when applicable, ensures that generated content and gameplay logic remain tightly coupled.
+Game-loop-anchored contexts can still entail high complexity when requiring synthesis of large information sets, inference of intentions, and simultaneous satisfaction of multiple constraints while maintaining appropriate tone and humor.
 For the remainder of this paper, we turn our attention to demonstrating this proof of concept.